Long-term disability insurance is an essential form of insurance that every physician should have.

-When filing for long term disability insurance benefits, the initial application you submit is crucial.
+When filing for long-term disability insurance benefits, the initial application you submit is crucial.
 A disability insurance attorney can help you navigate the complex nature of the claims application and coordinate its filing.
-This will typically require input from your physician(s), accountant and co-workers.
+This will typically require input from your physician(s), accountant, and co-workers.

 Upon becoming disabled, your lawyer will let you know when to notify your insurance company.
-The disability company will then send you the claim form, which look much different than the forms that were used to buy your disability coverage.
+The disability company will then send you the claim form, which looks much different than the forms that were used to buy your disability coverage.
 This makes it far too easy to misinterpret questions or overlook information, which may ultimately prevent you from receiving your proper benefits.

 According to Gregory Dell, the managing attorney at Attorneys Dell & Schaefer:

 “Selecting a correct date of disability is often a key factor that can be the difference in getting a claim approved."

 He further stated that when his firm handles a disability claim from the inception:

 “All communications are sent to the lawyer’s office and the disability company can never speak to the claimant without the lawyer."

 Disability insurance companies claim to approve more than 85% of claims.
 But they will still seize upon an opportunity to deny a claim.
 Needless to say, claimants who hire disability insurance attorneys record higher success rates than those who fly solo.

 If you file a claim by yourself and it is denied, a disability insurance lawyer may be able to pursue options that don’t require an immediate lawsuit to be filed.
 Depending upon which disability company you purchased the disability policy from, you may be able to either submit additional information or submit an appeal.